Officials in Tokyo alarmed as cases hit record highs | Health

 - Japan

-Japanese officials sounded alarmed Thursday after Tokyo reported record-breaking coronavirus cases for two straight days with the Olympics well underway.
+Japanese officials sounded the alarm Thursday as Tokyo reported record-breaking coronavirus cases for the third straight day with the Olympics well underway.
 "We have never experienced the expansion of the infections of this magnitude," Chief Cabinet Secretary Katsunobu Kato told reporters.
 He said the new cases were soaring not only in the Tokyo area but across the country.
-Tokyo reported 3,177 new cases on Wednesday, up from 2,848 on Tuesday, setting an all-time high and exceeding 3,000 for the first time.
+Tokyo reported 3,865 new cases Thursday, up from 3,177 on Wednesday and double the numbers a week ago, setting an all-time high since the pandemic began early last year.
 Japan has kept its cases and deaths lower than many other countries, but its seven-day rolling average is growing and now stands at 28 per 100,000 people nationwide and 88 in Tokyo, according to the Health Ministry.
 This compares to 18.5 in the United States, 48 in Britain, and 2.8 in India, according to data from Johns Hopkins University.

 "While almost nothing is helping to slow the infections, there are many factors that can accelerate them," said Dr. Shigeru Omi, a top government medical adviser, noting the Olympics and summer vacation.
 "The biggest risk is the lack of a sense of crisis and without it, the infections will further expand and put medical systems under severe strain."
 Tokyo has been under its fourth state of emergency since July 12, ahead of the Olympics, which began last Friday despite widespread public opposition and concern that the Games could worsen the outbreak.

-As of Wednesday, 26.3 percent of the Japanese population has been fully vaccinated.
-The percentage of the elderly who are fully vaccinated is 70 percent or 24.8 million people.
+Koike noted that young adults in their 30s or younger dominate recent cases and reminded them of following basic anti-virus measures including mask-wearing and avoiding having parties.
+"I would like young people to be aware that the delta strain is a very tough, dangerous enemy,'' she said.
+She also urged those below 64, who are largely unvaccinated, to get their shots as soon as their turn comes.
+As of Wednesday, 26.3% of the Japanese population has been fully vaccinated.
+The percentage of the elderly who are fully vaccinated is 70% or 24.8 million people.

+Dr. Norio Ohmagari, director of the Disease Control and Prevention Center, said Tokyo's surge is "heading toward an explosive expansion we have never experienced before."
+Dr. Masataka Inokuchi, another expert on the Tokyo metropolitan COVID-19 panel, said the rapid increase of patients is beginning to force hospitals to postpone scheduled surgical operations and reduce other treatments.
+Thousands of people who tested positive are now staying at home or designated hotels while waiting for hospital beds.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)